browserengineering/book/book/animations.md

 of paint chunks; for each paint chunk it tries to add it to an existing `CompositedLayer` by walking *backwards* through the `CompositedLayer` list.
-[^why-backwards] If one is found, the paint chunk is added to it; if not, a new `CompositedLayer` is added with that paint chunk to start.
+[^why-backwards] If one is found, the paint chunk is added to it; if not, a new `CompositedLayer` is added with that paint chunk to start.^[If you're not familiar with Python's `for ... else` syntax, the `else` block executes only if the loop never executed `break`.]

 [^why-backwards]: Backwards, because we can't draw things in the wrong order.
 Later items in the display list have to draw later.